fixture3

 Fixture design generally includes the following steps:

-Fixture configuration design: select fixture components and assemble them into a fixture that can clamp the workpiece.
+Configuration design: select fixture components and assemble them into a fixture that can clamp the workpiece.

 Fixture configuration design has become an important issue in the field of CAFD.
-With the application of more and more CNC machine tools and machining centers, many processes can be completed in one clamping, which requires reliable fixture configuration design.
+With the application of more and more CNC machine tools and machining centers, many processes can be completed in one clamping, which requires es reliable fixture configuration design.

 Research and development of flexible fixtures